capejs/capejs/README.md

 ```

 This example will insert `<div>Hello World!</div>` into the `div#hello-message` element.

+In the JavaScript, `m` works as a *markup builder*.
+If you call its `div` method, you can add a `div` element to the component.

+You can call `this.root` to get the element which the component was mounted on.
+Note that you can access to `data-name` attributes of the `root` element by
+`this.root.data.name`.

 A working demo is found in the directory `demo/hello_message`.